open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 Construct a [top-level configuration chain](xref:initialize-onicontext): place the [configuration operators](xref:configure) that correspond to the hardware you intend to use between
 <xref:OpenEphys.Onix1.CreateContext> and <xref:OpenEphys.Onix1.StartAcquisition>.
-In this example, this is
+In this example, these are
 <xref:OpenEphys.Onix1.ConfigureHeadstage64> and <xref:OpenEphys.Onix1.ConfigureBreakoutBoard>.
 Confirm that the device
 that streams electrophysiology data is enabled.
-The Rhd2164 device (an Intan amplifier) on the headstage64 is the only device used in this tutorial, so you could disable other devices on the headstage and on the breakout board.
+The Rhd2164 device (an Intan amplifier) on the headstage64 is the only device used in this tutorial, so you could disable other devices on the headstage and on the breakout board to improve performance if you wanted to.

 ## Stream ephys data into Bonsai